Smart Schools Investment Plan

 This proposal includes personal computing devices and tablets for student use and interactive panels for classroom use.

 The personal computing devices and tablets are projected to be Dell Chromebook model 11 3180 and the Apple iPads respectively.
-The district intends to use the smart bond money to purchase 1000 devices (enough for each student plus extra for additional students or replace/repair).
+The district intends to use smart bond money to purchase 1000 devices (enough for each student plus extra for additional students or replace/repair).

 The interactive flat panels are projected to be SMART board model 6265.
-The district intends to use the smart bond money to purchase 20 interactive flat panels.
+The district intends to use smart bond money to purchase 20 interactive flat panels.
 These flat panels are for new classroom as well as replacement installation.
 The district’s electrical and HVAC infrastructure can accommodate the additional devices.

 This proposal was developed by the Canajoharie District Technology Committee (DTC); a committee comprised of teachers, administrators, and students.
 The DTC will play an active role in the implementation of the 1:1 Chromebook devices and interactive flat panels.